texfaq/texfaq.github.io/FAQ-nopageno.md

 `\chapter` commands), but then they advance to the next page so that you have no opportunity to change the style using `\thispagestyle`.
-The present author has proposed solving the problem with the following ''grubby little patch'', on `comp.text.tex`:
+The present author has proposed solving the problem with the following "grubby little patch", on `comp.text.tex`:
 ```latex
 \makeatletter